 “If we confess our sins, He is faithful and righteous to forgive us our sins and cleanse us from all unrighteousness.”

 If we confess, the result is that we are forgiven and cleansed.

-Note 2 of this verse explains what it means for God to be faithful and righteous to forgive us our sins:
+Note 2 on this verse in the New Testament Recovery Version explains what it means for God to be faithful and righteous to forgive us our sins:

 “God is faithful in His word (v.
 10) and righteous in the blood of Jesus His Son (v.
 7).
 His word is the word of the truth of His gospel (Eph.
 1:13), which tells us that He will forgive us our sins because of Christ (Acts 10:43); and the blood of Christ has fulfilled His righteous requirements that He might forgive us our sins (Matt.
 26:28).
 If we confess our sins, He, according to His word and based on the redemption through the blood of Jesus, forgives us because He must be faithful in His word and righteous in the blood of Jesus; otherwise, He would be unfaithful and unrighteous.
 Our confession is needed for His forgiveness.
 Such forgiveness of God, which is for the restoration of our fellowship with Him, is conditional; it depends on our confession.”

 By confessing our sins, we receive forgiveness—a forgiveness solidly based on God’s righteousness.

 Furthermore, note 3 on the same verse explains what it means for Him to “cleanse us from all unrighteousness”:

 “To forgive us is to release us from the offense of our sins, whereas to cleanse us is to wash us from the stain of our unrighteousness.”

 By confessing our sins, we’re forgiven and cleansed, and our fellowship with the Lord is fully restored because the obstacle of our sin is removed.
 Praise the Lord!